 While this doesn’t directly sell your products, it’s a super-effective way to grow your audience and increase engagement on Instagram – so people see and purchase your products!

-- Create an insanely actionable Instagram profile and bio, packed with Stories highlights.
+- Create an insanely actionable Instagram profile and bio and pack it with Stories highlights that showcase your products.

-- Get to know the Instagram algorithm, so you understand how to get your shopping posts noticed in the newsfeed.
+- Get to know the Instagram algorithm, so you understand how to get your shopping posts in front of more people in the newsfeed.

-- Create lots of Stories.
+- Publish lots of Stories.
 500 million people visit Instagram Stories every day, and one-third of the most-viewed Stories come from businesses.

 - Learn how to research and select hashtags that will drive traffic to your Instagram page, and use them in your posts and Stories.

-- Study the data to understand how captions can boost your reach and engagement.
+- Study your analytics to understand how captions can boost your reach and engagement.